Ways To Save Money On Vacation

 After working your ass off all year, you deserve a relaxing vacation without worrying about money.
 However, the “Fuck it, we’re on vacation” spending can get out of control.
 It’s very easy to fall off the wagon, but there are many ways to save money while on vacation.

 You shouldn’t be skimping on a great experience, but you also don’t want to spend like it’s your last day on earth.
 When you get back to reality and find an astronomically high credit card bill, all that stress you just left on the beach will come crashing back.
-It’s important to stay within your budget while on vacation so financial worries don’t interfere with your good times.
+It’s important to stay within your budget while on vacation so financial worries don’t interfere with your fun.

 Budget and Research

 You first need to figure out what your travel budget is.
-And I mean really sit down and look at what you can afford.
+And I mean actually, sit down and look at what you can afford.
 You may need to cut back in other areas or save a little longer.
 The two biggest things that will affect your total trip cost is where you’re going and when you’re going to go so be as flexible as you can in these two areas.

-Break down travel costs into categories: accommodations, meals, airfare, and activities.
+Break down travel expenses into categories: accommodations, meals, airfare, and activities.
 Figure out how much you can spend on each.
 For example, when traveling to Denmark, we stayed and an Airbnb for $70 a night and our airfare was $400 per person, round trip which was a great deal.
 However, everything else there is pretty pricey so we had to plan accordingly.
 Research average daily spending in the area you plan on traveling too.

 I am obsessed with SkyScanner to find the cheapest airfare.
 They have calendars and charts showing what airfare prices will be for every day of the year, which makes it easy to find the the cheapest days to fly.
 Be flexible with your dates so you can check the entire month and get the lowest fare.